mokhtarf23/RV32IMCV_ZICSR/README.md

 ## Vector Coprocessor

-The vector coprocessor extends the scalar core with support for **vector instructions**.
+The vector coprocessor extends the scalar core with support for vector instructions.

 **Block Diagram:**